eudestheo/SVM_default_credit_cards/README.md

 SVM-default-credit-cards
 ==============================

-SVM in order to predict if someone will default on their credit card payments
+SVM implementation in order to predict if someone will default on their credit card payments

 Project Organization
 ------------